KatAshLey/program_basics/serverless.md

 # to check if above configure worked
 aws sts get-caller-identity

-# activate for use and deactivate when not being used in AWS
+# activate access key for use and deactivate when not being used in AWS

 # Nicks instructions
 ![Alt text](image-5.png)

-# ensure cd folder, package yaml file
+# ensure cd folder, package yaml file, with Docker open
 sls package

 # to deploy